-- (a) DSH may monitor or record via video or audio the ETP patient rooms and common areas. - (b) DSH shall retain as private and confidential, with restricted access, any audio or video recordings of ETP patient rooms and common areas. - (c) With the written permission of the executive director or designee of the hospital where the ETP is located, DSH shall grant access to the audio or video recordings of patient rooms and common areas to the hospital police to investigate an allegation of patient abuse or neglect or an incident involving the safety and security of ETP patients or staff. - (d) In accordance with Welfare and Institutions Code sections 4902, subdivision (b)(1), and 4903, DSH shall grant access to the audio or video recordings of ETP patient rooms and common areas to a protection and advocacy agency investigating incidents of abuse, neglect, injury, or death. - (e) DSH shall destroy all audio or visual recordings after 45 calendar days, unless the executive director or designee of the hospital where the ETP is located has provided authorization to retain the audio or video recordings beyond the 45 calendar days for a purpose noted in either subdivision (c) or subdivision (d) of this section.
+- (a) The Department may monitor or record via video or audio the ETP patient rooms and common areas. - (b) The Department shall retain as private and confidential, with restricted access, any audio or video recordings of ETP patient rooms and common areas. - where the ETP is located, the Department shall grant access to the audio or video recordings of patient rooms and common areas to the hospital police to investigate an allegation of patient abuse or neglect or an incident involving the safety and security of ETP patients or staff. - (d) In accordance with Welfare and Institutions Code sections 4902, subdivision (b)(1), and 4903, the Department shall grant access to the audio or video recordings of ETP patient rooms and common areas to a protection and advocacy agency investigating incidents of abuse, neglect, injury, or death. - (e) The Department shall destroy all audio or visual recordings after 45 calendar days, unless the executive director or designee of the hospital where the ETP is located has provided authorization to retain the audio or video recordings beyond the 45 calendar days for a purpose noted in either subdivision (c) or subdivision (d) of this section.